 This leafy vine would have been voted "most popular" in high school.
 Since it’s quite hardy (and very pretty), people choose it often.
 It can deal with low light, and won't be bothered if you let the soil dry out.
 You’ll know you’re watering it too much if the leaves begin to turn yellow.

-Also called mother-in-law's tongue (perhaps because its leaves come to a sharp point), this easy-care plant is a popular choice for many homes.
+Also called mother-in-law's tongue (perhaps because its leaves come to a sharp point), Sansevieria are easy-care plants, which make them a popular choice for many homes.
 "You might think they're kind of passé," says Tovah Martin, expert gardener and author of the upcoming book, The Indestructible Houseplant.
 "But at a recent flower show, I saw a lot of interesting new varieties, like a silver-looking one."

 These waxy beauties are certainly trendy, but not only because of their interesting shapes and hues ranging from mint green to deep violet.
 Their thick leaves store water, so they typically only require little watering (wait until the soil is dry before dousing them again, and never get their leaves wet).
 Succulents come in lots of varieties (like slender cacti, spiky sedum, smooth Echeveri or flowering Kalanchoe), but typically enjoy sunlight and dry air.

 These plants, which grow in tall stalks of deep green, rubbery leaves, like to be left alone.
 Though they prefer moderate levels of sunlight, they can tolerate low light too, so they're often popular choice for offices.